Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Lagrangian Relaxation of the Lower Bound

 \fi

 We denote this Lagrangian relaxation of the characteristic time with $\Fest$ as $T_{\Fest,r}^{-1}(\bmu)$.
-For non-negative Lagrange multipliers $\lag \in \reals_{+}^{\numconst}$, the first inequality is true due to the existence of a slack for the true constraints $\bA$.
-The second inequality is due to the pessimistic choice of the estimated constraint.
+For non-negative Lagrange multipliers $\lag \in \reals_{+}^{\numconst}$, the first inequality is true due to the existence of a slack for the true constraints $A$.
+The inequality holds due to the optimistic choice of the estimated constraint.
 Equation \eqref{eqn:lag_relax} shows that the reciprocal of the Lagrangian relaxation, $T_{\Fest,r}(\bmu)$, serves as a upper bound on the characteristic time $T_{\cF}(\bmu)$ for known constraints~\citep{carlsson2024pure}.

 The Lagrangian relaxation leads to a natural question: